abunchofnerds-25/ccollections/README.md

 ### Detached Futures

-A detached future is the same `ctpool_future` handle, but created and fulfilled without any `cthread_pool` involved at all -- useful when some other kind of external, event-driven producer (not a ctpool worker thread) needs to hand a `void *` result back to a waiting caller using the same wait/poll/free API as a pool-backed future:
+A detached future is the same `ctpool_future` handle, but created and fulfilled without any `cthread_pool` involved at all; useful when some other kind of external, event-driven producer (not a ctpool worker thread) needs to hand a `void *` result back to a waiting caller using the same wait/poll/free API as a pool-backed future:

 ```c
 char *err = NULL;